Overview of Agile Values And Principles

 Value #4 – (Being Adaptive to Change Instead by being Plan-Specific)

 Considering the volatile business environment, technological advancements take place and the needs of the customer change.
-In the traditional waterfall management, change is considered as a cost and is supposed to be avoided.
+In traditional waterfall management, change is considered as a cost and is supposed to be avoided.
 Also, conventional project management is rigid and has less scope of malleability.
 This inhibits adaptability to change and as time passes, the plan becomes redundant.

 However, Agile considers change as a valuable agent and offers effective responsiveness and adaptability to it.
-The Agile approach which consists of shorter iterations and sprints enables one to add new attributes to the product in the consecutive iterations at periodic intervals.
+The Agile approach which consists of shorter iterations and sprints enables one to add new attributes to the product in consecutive iterations at periodic intervals.

 Principles of Agile Manifesto